johanley/covid-19-canada/README.md

 Points that seem to be important but overlooked:

-### Cases are really *known* cases.
-It may seem pedantic to you, but it's worth repeating.
-When you don't keep this in mind, the data give you the feeling of having precise knowledge about the world: *there are 56 cases in my province*.
-No, there very likely *aren't* 56 cases in your province.

-### The number of Cases really reflect the past, not the present
+### The number of Known Cases really reflect the past, not the present
 It's important to remember that the actual reality today is almost always *worse* than what the numbers are saying.

-### A Case can have more than 1 Test!
+### A Known Case can have more than 1 Test!
 Tests are a kind of pipeline: Pending -> Result Positive or Negative.
 One human often goes through that pipeline multiple times.
 I think there's a natural mistake to assume the number of tests equates to the number of people who've been tested.